-The Office of International Affairs, in cooperation with the Center for Innovation in Teaching and Learning, announces the Global Teaching and Learning Fellows (GTLF) initiative to support faculty with internationalizing new and existing courses.
+The Office of International Affairs, in cooperation with the Center for Innovation in Teaching and Learning, sponsors the Global Teaching and Learning Fellows (GTLF) initiative to support faculty with internationalizing new and existing courses.

-A distinctive feature of the Lehigh education is that learning experiences should be “grounded in fundamental, transferable skills across all disciplines, and in real world challenges (Lehigh Vision).”
+A distinctive feature of the Lehigh education is that learning experiences should be “grounded in fundamental, transferable skills across all disciplines, and in real world challenges” (Lehigh vision statement).
 This initiative builds on Lehigh’s distinctive ability to put theory into practice through the design of pedagogically sound and innovative international educational experiences.
 This initiative will assist faculty seeking to embed international elements into existing courses, expand course and curricular offerings, create deeper and improved study abroad options, or establish international connections to advance student research.

 Faculty seeking to develop a course abroad or add a significant international component to an existing course are invited to apply for the Global Teaching and Learning Fellows and Course Internationalization Grants.

 Course Internationalization Grants: At the completion of the series, Fellows will be eligible to apply for subsequent grants up to $3,000 to support the development of specific activities related to their new or redesigned course, including travel and course materials.
-Five grants will be available for 2019.

 Any full-time faculty member (including Professors of Practice) is eligible to apply for the Fellows.
 Adjunct faculty are not eligible.
 The program, including the Course Internationalization Grants, is intended for the support of full-time faculty members on continuing appointment or in a continuing appointment-eligible track.
 The quality and merit of the proposal and the curricular activity that will advance Lehigh’s internationalization goals are the key criteria used in evaluating the applications for the Fellows program.
 Fellows who have completed the series will be eligible to apply for subsequent Course Internationalization Grants.
 The application for Course Internationalization Grants will be made available at the conclusion of the Fellowship.